top of page

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

-Flower Hunter Day
+Spring Flower Day

 The Scottish Highlands are renowned for their breathtaking natural beauty, and the region is home to a diverse range of wildflowers that thrive in its rugged landscape.
 Here are some other of the most common and iconic wildflowers found in the Scottish Highlands: